A look at the design, market and legacy of Victorian pottery

 Royal Dux majolica duck grouping

 In 1897 the company became a joint stock company and changed its name to Dux Porzellenmanufter A.C.
-Further expansion in 1900 was through the purchase of a porcelain factory in Blankenheim, Germany.
-Corporate headquarters were moved to Berlin and the pottery took the name Royal Dux.
+Further expansion on March 18, 1901 and the factory became Duxer Porzellan-Manufaktur, Actiengesellschaft vormals Ed.
+Eichler, through the purchase of a porcelain factory in Blankenheim, Germany.
+The factory obtained a permit to operate in Austria in the commercial register of the royal court in Berlin where corporate headquarters were moved and the pottery took the name Royal Dux.

 Royal Dux majolica leaf